rOpenGov/retroharmonize/README.md

 create a single, tidy, joined harmonized dataset in the form of a data frame that contains a row identifier, which is truly unique across all observations, and which also contains the concatenated and harmonized variables.
-We do this in a way that provides an unambigous mapping of numerical coded and labelled data, including special and missing data.
+We do this in a way that provides an unambiguous mapping of numerical coded and labelled data, including special and missing data.
 This way we avoid coercion that may lead to logical errors due to syntactically correct, but logically inconsistent variable labelling in